apolyakov/GSoC-2018/README.md

 ```
 # start lldb-mi session without debug target
 ./lldb-mi
-# create a breakpoint on function with name hit_me, we don't
+# create a breakpoint on a function with name hit_me, we don't
-# now what is the hit_me, but we want to stop on this
+# know what is the hit_me, but we want to stop on this
 # function if the target has it
 -break-insert hit_me
 # choose a target